chad-lim/PA2/README.md

+Used to practice pushing files into existing repositories.
-Programming assignment #2 for COP3503
+Using programming assignment #2 for COP3503 for testing puproses.